Innovative-CST/BlockIDLE/README.md

 > [!CAUTION]
 > This project is still under active development.
 Features may change, and some parts may be unstable or incomplete.

+> [!CAUTION]
+> If the app fails to install then considering turning on developer options.

 ## Discord
 [![Join our discord](https://invidget.switchblade.xyz/RM5qaZs4kd)](https://discord.gg/RM5qaZs4kd)